kgibm/dockerdebug/fedorawasdebug/README.md

 ## Lab Highlights

-* Using Apache JMeter to run a stress test on WebSphere Liberty
+* Using Apache JMeter to run a stress test on WebSphere Liberty or Traditional WAS
 * Basic Linux CPU and memory analysis
 * IBM Java thread dump analysis
 * IBM Java garbage collection analysis